Finders Keepers (2024 British TV series)

 Finders Keepers is a 2024 British four-part television drama series, directed by Philip John and written by Dan Sefton.
-It stars Neil Morrisey and James Buckley, with Fay Ripley and Jessica Rhodes.
+It stars Neil Morrissey and James Buckley, with Fay Ripley and Jessica Rhodes.
 It was broadcast in the United Kingdom on Channel 5 from 17 January to 7 February 2024.

 Premise

 Amateur metal detectorists in Somerset discover a hoard of buried Saxon treasure, which they think might be very valuable.
 Rather than submitting the find to the authorities as they are legally obliged, but risk diluting their profit with the land owner, they have the choice of keeping the discovery secret and selling it themselves.